Advertiser Disclosure

 American Express Membership Rewards

-We value Membership Rewards points at 2.2 cents apiece, meaning that 60,000 of them are worth an incredible $1,320.
-If the bonus is higher, that’s even more.
+We value Membership Rewards points at 2.2 cents apiece, the highest of any single transferable rewards currency.
+This makes 60,000 Membership Rewards points worth an astounding $1,320.
+If the bonus is higher, that’s even more value.

 Best Capital One Miles Card